infra223/LogiLockLED/README.md

 - In G Hub: select or create a "FREESTYLE" colour scheme for your keyboard.
 This will not work with any animated schemes.
 - Enable LogiLockLED or restart it to apply the key lock LEDs on top of the freestyle colour scheme.

+If you are using your keyboard with game profiles it is advised to disable this application while playing games.
+If not, LogiLockLED might change key back light values while in game and G Hub might ignore the game profile, which might not be preferable.

 #### Note
 This application makes use of Logitech's LED ILLUMINATION SDK that can be downloaded from their website: https://www.logitechg.com/en-us/innovation/developer-lab.html.